 This is a tour for school groups or a few families grouping together with their children, looking for a fun and entertaining week during the spring or summer in Barcelona.

-This tour package will be divided roughly in half – the first half will be dedicated to exploring the beautiful, vibrant city of Barcelona.
-The second half you'll move onto the beach resort of Salou, in Costa Dorada, 100 km outside the city.
-Spend a day in the world-famous Port Aventura park, and enjoy swimming in the warm Mediterranean sea or improving your tan on the beautiful beaches.
+This tour package will be divided roughly in half, with the the first part dedicated to exploring the beautiful and vibrant city of Barcelona.
+After three days you'll be relocated about 100km to the south of Barcelona, onto the beach resort of Salou, in Costa Dorada.
+You will spend a day in the world-famous Port Aventura theme park, and enjoy the rest of the time sunbathing on the beach and swimming in the warm waters of Mediterranean sea.

 Duration: 7 days, 6 nights.